-- We examined support for administrative expenses maintained by the CHIF and compared these to reports provided by the City's accounting department. - We noted that administrative disbursements were recorded in the proper period and supported by an invoice and/or a purchase order. - After January 2004, we noted consistency in documentation of the approval process for administrative expenses.
-Prior to this, the approval process had not been established and inconsistencies were noted as to documented authorization.
-We did note that these expenses were ordinary and necessary expenses. - We calculated the maximum administrative expenses allowed (5% of annual tax revenues) and determined that the CHIF's administrative expenses were below this amount.
+- We examined support for administrative expenses maintained by the CHIF and compared these to reports provided by the City's accounting department. - We noted that administrative disbursements were recorded in the proper period and supported by an invoice and/or a purchase order. - We noted consistency in documentation of the approval process for administrative expenses.
+We noted that these expenses were ordinary and necessary expenses. - We calculated the maximum administrative expenses allowed (5% of cumulative tax revenues) and determined that the CHIF's administrative expenses were below this amount.